Naʽat

-In Arab countries, lyrics and praises said for Muhammad are called Madih nabawi.
+In Arab countries, lyrics and praises said for Muhammad are called madih nabawi.

 History

-It is difficult to trace the history of Naat khawani since no authenticated record of when it was initiated can be found.
 One early author, Hassan, was known as Shair-e Darbaar-e Risalat.
-Even before accepting Islam he was a poet, but after embracing Islam he gave a new turn to his poetry and started writing Na'ats in honor of Muhammad.
-He was famous for his poetry that defended Muhammad in response to rival poets who attacked him and his religion.
-Therefore, Hassan is known as the first sana-khawaan (naat reciter) of that time.
-After that many a poet followed this trend and totally dedicated themselves towards writing of naats.
+Before converting to Islam he was a poet, and after converting he started writing Na'ats in honor of Muhammad.
+His poetry defended Muhammad in response to rival poets who attacked him and his religion.

-Tala al Badru Alayna, is a traditional Islamic poem known as nasheed recited to Muhammad during his completion of migration to Medina in 622 CE, is believed to be one of the earliest naats.
+Tala al Badru Alayna is a traditional Islamic poem known as nasheed recited to Muhammad when he moved to Medina in 622 CE.